Grain Boundary Effects in Dealloying Metals: A Multi-Phase Field Study: Methods

 A representative simulation cell is shown in Figure \ref{fig:initialcondition}.
-The simulations are initialized with varying initial alloy compositions $c_{A,0}=0.25$, $0.35$, $0.45$, and $0.55$.
-Following \citep{Geslin2015LMD}, the alloy’s composition is perturbed around its initial value with a uniform white noise of amplitude $\pm$0.025.
-Dirichlet boundary conditions are enforced on the top of and bottom boundaries of each simulation.
-On the left and right edges, mirror-plane symmetry (no-flux) boundary conditions are enforced for bicrystal simulations, and periodic boundary conditions are enforced for single-crystal simulations.
+The simulations are initialized with varying initial alloy compositions $c_{A,0}=0.2$, $0.3$, $0.4$, $0.45$, and $0.5$ and, following \citep{Geslin2015LMD}, each alloy’s composition is perturbed around its initial value with a uniform white noise of amplitude $\pm$0.025.
+Dirichlet boundary conditions are enforced on the top of and bottom edges of each simulation.
+On the left and right edges, periodic boundary conditions are enforced for the conserved species and the non-conserved liquid phase.
+Periodic boundary conditions on the right and left edges for the non-conserved grains would result a sharp transition between $\phi_1$ and $\phi_2$, which would quickly introduce a second grain boundary.
+To avoid this, each grain's phase takes on the value of its periodic neighbor at the right and left edges on the simulation cell.
+That is, $\phi_1$ assumes the value of $\phi_2$, and vice-versa, past the left and right edges when solving Eq. \ref{eq:phaseEvolution}.
+These ``quasi-periodic" boundary conditions in the horizontal direction are preferred to Neumann (mirror-plane) boundary conditions, so that corrosion channels can freely ``wander" across the left and right edges.
+(In the single crystal simulations, this not an issue, and regular periodic boundary conditions are enforced for all conserved and non-conserved variables).
 To avoid boundary effects along the bottom edge, “continuous -gradient” boundary conditions are enforced on phases $\phi_1$, $\phi_2$, and $\phi_3$ following \citep{Guo2010}.
-This choice, and its effects on grain-boundary dealloying are discussed below.
+This allows the grain boundary to intersect the bottom boundary at non-right angle without penalty.